FrostedGeulleisia/touhoumonyinyang/README.md

 * Tye and Aichiya Sanae for providing us with most original MIDIs used in 1.8, World Link, and Another World.
 * Faith120, for their [**Emerald-based Touhou Puppet Play base**](https://github.com/Fatih120/thpuppetplay2).
 * AGSMG64, for sending us rips of cries from 1.8, World Link Deluxe, and ReimuFate, as well as sprites from World Link Deluxe.
+* HemoglobinA1C, for making the original Touhou Puppet Play hacks.
+Without them, this wouldn't exist either.
+* Aichiya Sanae, for 1.8 Enhanced, which got me into Touhoumon in the first place.

 ## See also